 Copyeditors help authors and publishers make sure that the material they put into the world is clear, consistent, and understandable, by way of following grammar rules, dictionaries, style manuals, and other tools.
 A radical copyeditor does all that and also helps authors and publishers align their words with their values of inclusion, equity, and nonviolence, bringing forward a particular awareness and sensitivity to how norms around race, class, ability, gender, sexuality, age, and other elements show up in our language.

 Radical copyediting helps language live up to its most radical potential—serving the ends of access, inclusion, and liberation, rather than maintaining oppression and the status quo.

 Hi!
 My name is Alex Kapitan and I am a radical copyeditor.

-As a genderqueer person, I have had to quite literally write myself into existence—forcing language to make room for me within a culture that does not want to admit that there are people who are neither male nor female.
-As a queer person, I’ve experienced the versatility and mutability of language first-hand, marveling as a single word changes shape and meaning depending on the person who says it, the person who hears it, and the context in which it is spoken.
+As a genderqueer person, I have had to quite literally write and speak myself into existence—forcing language to make room for me within a culture that does not want to admit that there are people who are neither male nor female.
+As a queer person, I’ve experienced the versatility and mutability of language firsthand, marveling as a single word changes shape and meaning depending on the person who says it, the person who hears it, and the context in which it is spoken.